strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Send an email using a template

-The email plugin provides the function `sendTemplatedEmail` to compose email from a template.
+The email plugin provides the function `sendTemplatedEmail` to compose emails from a template.
 The function compiles the email from the available properties and then sends the email.
 The function has the following parameters:

 | Parameter       | Description                                                                     | Type     | Default |
 |-----------------|---------------------------------------------------------------------------------|----------|---------|